 The Serial Peripheral Interface (SPI) module is a synchronous serial interface.
 It is useful for communicating with other peripheral devices, such as EEPROMs, shift registers, display drivers and A/D converters, or other microcontrollers.
 It is compatible with Motorola's SPI and SIOP interfaces.
+The dsPIC30F2011/2012/3012/3013 devices feature one SPI module, SPI1.

-14.1 Operating Function Description
+13.1 Operating Function Description

-Each SPI module consists of a 16-bit shift register, SPIxSR (where x = 1 or 2), used for shifting data in and out, and a buffer register, SPIxBUF.
-A control register, SPIxCON, configures the module.
-Additionally, a status register, SPIxSTAT, indicates various status conditions.
+Figure 13-1 is a simplified block diagram of the SPI module, which consists of a 16-bit shift register, SPI1SR, used for shifting data in and out, and a buffer register, SPI1BUF.
+Control register SPI1CON (not shown) configures the module.
+Additionally, status register SPI1STAT (not shown) indicates various status conditions.